Get help for free

 Texture and growth patterns

-Mucor in its early stages is relatively tall, branched, and may have a spiky appearance often described as "cat-hair."
+• Mucor is relatively tall, branched, and may have spiky appearance often described as "cat-hair."

-Rhizopus, in its early stages, is less tall and primarily exhibits a flat, spreading growth pattern.
+• Rhizopus is shorter in height and mainly exhibits a flat, spreading growth pattern.

-When sporulating both molds appear as a dense mat of tall, aerial, vertically oriented hyphae upon which sit gray or black heads.
-Resembles a forest of black headed pins
+• During sporulation, both molds form a dense layer of tall, airy, vertically oriented hyphae with gray or black heads.
+It resembles a forest of pins with black heads.

-Black Pin Mold mycelium is typically thinner than mushroom mycelium.
+Black Pin Mold mycelium is always thinner than mushroom mycelium.

 Speed of growth

 These molds are fast-growing.
-At room temperature, they can expand an area the size of a coin tenfold in just 24 hours.
+At room temperature they can expand an area the size of a coin tenfold in just 24 hours.
+And completely colonize the top layer of mushroom cake or agar plate within 48 hours of the first signs of contamination.

 Temperature and speed of growth